PHILOSOPHY AND PURPOSE STATEMENT

 11.1 A player is eligible to play in the district in which the player resides as of the date the player is weighed-in and placed on an official roster.
 The district of residence of a player is the district in which the custodial parent or legal guardian resides with the player or the district in which the player resides (a) while in the custody or under the supervision of a Utah state agency, or (b) while under the supervision of a private or public agency which is duly authorized by the state to provide child placement services.
 A player whose custodial parent or legal guardian does not reside in Utah is considered to be a resident of the district in which the player lives if the requirements of UTAH CODE ANN. § 53a2-202 have been satisfied and a copy of the designation of guardianship issued by the school district is maintained with the player’s registration.
 For purposes of these Rules residence requires two elements: (1) bodily presence at a domicile (2) with the intention of remaining in that place more or less indefinitely.
 Moving into a district temporarily for the purpose of establishing residency for a player to play football does not satisfy those elements.
 Subject to the foregoing, unless the contrary is shown by competent evidence, the residence or domicile of a player will be determined in accordance with the following standards: (a) the residence of a player is normally that of the player’s father, or if the father is dead, that of the player’s mother; (b) if both parents are dead, then the player’s residence is that of the duly appointed guardian; (c) if the parents are separated or divorced, except as provided herein, a player’s district of residence is the district of residence of the parent to whom custody is awarded and with whom the player lives; (d) a player whose parents or guardian move into a district to establish a permanent residence is eligible to register in that district; (3) a player properly listed on an official roster will not become ineligible to play the remainder of the current football season merely because the parents or guardian subsequently remove their legal residence from the district unless the parents or guardian originally moved into the district as a pretext to gain residence for the player to play football for the district; and (f) if the custody of a player has been granted to any person by court order or by foster placement made by a licensed child placement agency with a resident family in a district, the residency of the person to whom custody was awarded constitutes the residency of the player.
 Any dispute regarding the residency of a player will be resolved by the Executive Committee.

-11.2 A player whose residence has changed from one district to another since an approved early registration shall be permitted to withdraw such early registration.
-A player may complete the year in the district in which the player was eligible to register as of the date the player is weighed-in and placed on an official roster in the event the player’s residence changes to a different district during the season.
+11.2 A player whose residence changes from one district to another prior the time that player (i) weighs in and (ii) is placed on an official roster shall change his or her registration to the new district in which he or she resides and play in that district.
+A player shall complete the year in the district in which the player was eligible to register as of the date the player is weighed-in and placed on an official roster in the event the player’s residence changes to a different district during the season.
 As provided herein, Juan Diego, District 31, encompasses all Catholic parishes within the State of Utah.
 All other district boundaries coincide with local high school boundaries.
-Consequently, each player resides in three districts, namely the district that coincides with the local high school boundaries and the Juan Diego District, and a new player may register in one of the three districts.
+Consequently, each player resides in two districts, namely the district that coincides with the local high school boundaries in which the player resides and the Juan Diego District.
+A new player may register in one of those two districts.
 However, once a player has properly registered, the district of registration is that player’s district.
 Unless the player subsequently moves in satisfaction of the requirements herein to a different local high school district, the player will not be allowed to register and play in a different district, except that a Juan Diego player may transfer to the district that coincides with the local high school boundaries where the player resides after having “red shirted” one full football season by not playing Conference football.
 Similarly a player may transfer from the district which is defined by the local high school boundaries where the player resides to the Juan Diego District after “red shirting” and not playing Conference football for at least one full season.
 Any player, other than a player properly registered in the Juan Diego District, who moves to a new residence which is not within the same district as the district in which the player previously registered and played will, except as otherwise provided in the second sentence of this subsection, be required thereafter to register in the new district of residence.
 A player whose parents are divorced or legally separated at the time of registration, and whose parents live in separate local high school districts, may play in either district, provided the parents furnish the Conference with a copy of the legal document which establishes joint legal custody.

 11.3 District boundaries shall coincide with the formal high school boundaries as established by the various school districts as of May 1st of each year.
 The only exceptions are as follows: District 31 shall include the area within all Catholic Parishes within the State of Utah.
 Except as otherwise specified in these Rules, there shall be no waivers of the district residency requirement.
 In the event of a change of high school boundaries from those existing as of May 1 of each year, the Ute Conference district boundaries shall not be changed except by action by the Board of Directors in accordance with these Rules, recognizing the newly established boundaries and making provision for each player’s eligibility and redistricting as necessary.
 It shall be the responsibility of each player and each Ute Conference district to ensure that players registered in a Ute Conference district actually reside in that district and players and/or districts violating this Bylaw shall be subject to disciplinary action as provided in these Rules.